 Legal writing is an ongoing journey

-As you embark on this legal writing journey, remember, no one becomes a great legal writer overnight.
+As you embark on this legal content writing journey, remember, no one becomes a great legal writer overnight.
 Like with any craft, good legal writing is a skill and ongoing process that you build the foundation for and improve on.

 The writing process is complex and extends beyond just putting words to paper.
 Researching, writing, and editing are all important skills for good legal writing.
 The more you practice writing, the easier it gets and the better your work will be over time.